zzzprojects/docs/entityframework-dynamicfilters.net/pages/getting-started/overview.md

 - Entity Framework 6.x

 ## How It Works?
-The library can be easily installed through <a href="/installing">NuGet</a> which will add extensions methods automatically to DbContext and DbModelBuilder classes to access **Dynamic Filters**.
+The library can be easily installed through <a href="/installing">NuGet</a> which will add extension methods automatically to DbContext and DbModelBuilder classes to access **Dynamic Filters**.

 - Filters are defined in DbContext.OnModelCreating().
 - Filters can be created using boolean LINQ expressions.